CrossCode: Release

 The full version of the game was officially released out of early access on September 20, 2018, for Linux, macOS, and Windows.
 This was followed by a release for the Nintendo Switch, alongside PlayStation 4 and Xbox One consoles, on July 9, 2020.
 The game was included in the launch lineup for Amazon's Luna cloud gaming service on October 20, 2020.
 An upgrade for Xbox Series X/S featuring and 4K resolution on the latter and high frame rate options was released on November 10, 2020.
 The game was released for Amazon Luna on November 12, 2020.
 A PlayStation 5 version was released on June 29, 2021, available for free to owners of the PlayStation 4 version.

-The game's official soundtrack was composed by Deniz Akbulut, and was released by video game music label Materia Collective on September 6, 2018, with a physical vinyl edition releasing in 2021.
+The game's official soundtrack was composed by Deniz Akbulut, and was released by video game music label Materia Collective on September 6, 2018, with the vinyl edition releasing in 2021.

 An expansion pack for the game, A New Home, was released on February 26, 2021.
 It includes a new area, a dungeon, and concludes elements of the main game's plot.